wirecat/cfp/cfp/gophercon-2024-should-I-use-IoC.md

     * Applications with a strict performance requirement
 * (5 Minutes) Things to Watch For
     * Binding failures at runtime
-    * Can make code harder to understand/follow code paths
+    * Can increase the complexity of a code base
     * Service Locator Pattern - Please don't!
 * (2 Minutes) Conclusion
     * Recap of the main points